ipfs/team-mgmt/README.md

 - Sprint Discuss: Mondays at `19:00-20:00 UTC` via +hangout (link posted on IRC)
 - Sprint Checkin: Daily at `19:00-19:05 UTC` on `#ipfs` IRC

-There will be issues representing sprints here, as described in https://www.zenhub.io/blog/how-the-zenhub-team-uses-zenhub-boards-on-github/#keepingarecordofsprints
+Each sprint will be synthesized into an issue in this repo, as described in https://www.zenhub.io/blog/how-the-zenhub-team-uses-zenhub-boards-on-github/#keepingarecordofsprints